 - Leave nothing behind.
 All waste including garbage, recycling, compost and human waste should be taken home or to a dump station for proper disposal.

-- Discharge of a firearm (that is, recreational target shooting) is not allowed within 400 m of a provincial trail, unless hunting as defined under Wildlife Act.
+- Discharging a firearm for recreational purposes is not allowed within 400 m of a provincial trail, unless hunting as defined under Wildlife Act.

 - All vehicles, motorized or human powered (including bicycles, motor vehicles, camping units, etc.) must not be left unattended on the tread of a provincial trail.

-- Parking your motor vehicle, off-highway vehicle or camping unit overnight in provincial trail area can only occur in areas designated for that purpose.
+- Parking your motor vehicle, off-highway vehicle or camping unit overnight can only occur in areas designated for that purpose.